+COMMON ISSUES

-COMMON ISSUES Dogs off leash
+Dogs off leash (cont. on page 7)

 Even good dogs can threaten the community of life on the mountain.
 A dog off leash does damage to the alpine tundra, threatens wildlife, and other dogs.
 Dogs can get injured or lost while on Fourteeners.
 Dogs can intimidate other visitors.